Waterfall model advantages and disadvantages

 In addition to being clear, the progression of Waterfall is intuitive.
 Unlike Six Sigma or Scrum, Waterfall does not require certifications or specific training for project managers or employees.
 If you visually outline the process at the beginning using Lucidchart and explain the methodology, team members will be able to jump into the Waterfall system without a steep learning curve slowing their progress.

 2. Determines the end goal early

 One of the defining steps of Waterfall is committing to an end product, goal, or deliverable at the beginning, and teams should avoid deviating from that commitment.
-For small projects where goals are clear, this step makes your team aware of the overall goal from the beginning, with less potential for getting lost in the details as the project moves forward.
+For small projects where goals are clear, the Waterfall model is good for making your team aware of the overall goal from the start, with less potential for getting lost in the details as the project moves forward.

-Unlike Scrum, which divides projects up into individual sprints, Waterfall keeps the focus on the end goal at all times.
+Unlike Scrum, which divides projects up into individual sprints, Waterfall is good for keeping the focus on the end goal at all times.
 If your team has a concrete goal with a clear end date, Waterfall will eliminate the risk of getting bogged down as you work toward that goal.